call for abstracts

 The session is expected to explore specific, detailed, high-level and complex functionality and concepts that are, nevertheless, generally encapsulated within the existing capabilities of the program or tool.
 Delegates are expected to have a good working knowledge of the topic of the class, but not the experience to push it to the degree that is proposed within your session.

 The session is expected to be innovative and forward thinking, exploring new areas and discussing best practice solutions.
 Delegates are expected to already have a very good knowledge of the subject and may often be other speakers, or people who could be speakers!
 There is unlikely to be a need to explain concepts, definitions and the like, but expect a potentially robust discussion from people who will know what they are talking about.

-Says all that needs to be said, really: “You live on the raw, bleeding edge of what your software can do, and only smile when it screams in protest and spits out results even the developers said it couldn't manage.
+“You live on the raw, bleeding edge of what your software can do, and only smile when it screams in protest and spits out results even the developers said it couldn't manage.
 If you don’t believe you could be teaching this class, it may not be for you.”
 There is no such thing as too difficult or arcane for a guru class…

 These sessions tend to focus on general principals and concepts that do not require deep and/ or specific knowledge of tools.
 The sessions often take the form of forums, panel discussions and the like, but also include lecture style sessions with a more theoretical/ philosophical orientation.

 - Large Projects